 Appreciating the role of luck & randomness

 Marks is a keen follower of Nassim Taleb, whose ideas he says he finds novel and provocative.
-He quotes Taleb’s book Fooled By Randomness at the start of the chapter on luck:
+He quotes Taleb’s book Fooled by Randomness: The Hidden Role of Chance in Life & in the Markets (Amazon UK, US) at the start of the chapter on luck:

 Randomness (or luck) plays a huge part in life’s results, and outcomes that hinge on random events should be viewed as different from those that do not… Clearly my way of judging matters is probabilistic in nature; it relies on the notion of what could have probably happened… If we have heard of [history’s great generals and inventors], it is simply because they took considerable risks, along with thousands of others, and happened to win.
 They were intelligent, courageous, noble, had the highest possible obtainable culture in their day – but so did thousands of others who live in the musty footnotes of history.